Inference in Auctions with Many Bidders Using Transaction Prices: Second-price auctions

 \section{Second-price auctions}

 We begin our analysis with second-price sealed-bid auctions, in which the highest bidder wins the object and pays the second-highest bid.
-Since we consider a private value framework, second-price auctions are equivalent in a weak sense to open ascending price (or English) auctions (see \citet[page 4]{krishna2009book}).
+Since we consider a private-value framework, second-price auctions are equivalent in a weak sense to open ascending-price (or English) auctions (see \citet[page 4]{krishna2009book}).
 By standard arguments (e.g., \citet[Proposition 2.1]{krishna2009book}), the weakly dominant strategy for a bidder with valuation $v$ in auction $j=1,\dots,n$ is

 Thus, the observed transaction price in auction $j$ equals the second-highest bid, i.e.,